regan-sarwas/npmap.js/API.md

 ### Configuration

-The content for each of the sections of a popup can be specified individually via a `popup` configuration object:
+The content for each of the sections of a popup should be specified individually via a `popup` configuration object:

     var NPMap = {
       ...